 Council is in the process of identifying all known areas in the Ballina landfill that contain asbestos via GPS.
 These locations are being recorded on Council's electronic records management system.
+Council's Resource Recovery Section advised this isn't being done and is not a practical or achievable task that would produce any accurate outcomes.

-Advice to tenants and prospective buyers of council owned property
+18. Advice to tenants and prospective buyers of council owned property